PriyanshChaudhary/inverse_cooking/README.md

 # How-to-do

-Know more about torch library, using Pytorch in this case.
+Know more about torch library, using Pytorch in this case and transformer model.